 Tolleson had a huge amount of stuff: Along with his previous Tricycle Terrors and Doc Von Blocks, he had a new (green) edition of Otis and Otto, the debut of his Noselots plushes (for which his excitement was palpable and possibly contagious), an army of customized Androids, his Uncle Argh 5-inch Qee and two versions of his self-produced Chipster vinyl.

-I like sets of things, and I love toys with glasses, so I basically now have my own little Stolle’s Neighborhood gang.
 Well-designed toys plus bromance produce smiles on the faces of two angsty toy critics.

 Click through to keep reading!
 You haven’t even seen Gary Ham’s stuff.
 There’s a new prototype, an animated gif and a tale of suspense and smackdown ahead!